LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

 The 'install path' specifies the directory where the TPLs will be installed.
 The 'spec' argument refers to Spack's specification syntax.
-Typically, a Spack spec (that's fun to say, no?) indicates the specific version of a specific compiler to use for the build.
-We manage the set of compilers Spack supports in the ``scripts/uberenv/compilers.yaml`` file.
+Typically, a Spack spec ("Spack spec" that's fun to say, huh?) indicates a specific version of a particular compiler to use for the build.
+We manage the set of compilers we support in the ``scripts/uberenv/compilers.yaml`` file.

-You can edit ``scripts/uberenv/compilers.yaml`` or use the **--compilers-yaml** option to select another file to set the  compiler settings used by Spack.
+You can edit ``scripts/uberenv/compilers.yaml`` or use the **--compilers-yaml** option to select another file to set the  compilers and setting you want.
 See the `Spack Compiler Configuration <http://spack.readthedocs.io/en/latest/getting_started.html#manual-compiler-configuration>`_ documentation for details.

-For OSX, the defaults in ``compilers.yaml`` are X-Code's clang and gfortran from https://gcc.gnu.org/wiki/GFortranBinaries#MacOS.
+For OSX, the defaults in ``compilers.yaml`` are X-Code's clang and gfortran from `X-code for OSX <https://gcc.gnu.org/wiki/GFortranBinaries#MacOS>`_.

 .. note::
-    uberenv.py forces Spack to ignore ``~/.spack/compilers.yaml`` to avoid conflicts and surprises from a user's specific Spack settings on HPC platforms.
+    uberenv.py forces Spack to ignore ``~/.spack/compilers.yaml`` to avoid conflicts and surprises from a user's specific Spack settings.

-You can also see examples of how Spack spec names are passed to ``uberenv.py`` in the python scripts we use to build TPLs for the Toolkit development team on LLNL's LC platforms.
+You can also see examples of how Spack spec names are passed to ``uberenv.py`` in the python scripts we use to build TPLs for the Axom development team on LC platforms at LLNL.
 These scripts are located in the directory ``scripts/uberenv/llnl_install_scripts``.

 The 'mirror' argument provides a location for Spack to store the downloaded source code for TPL dependencies.
 When building more than one installation of the TPLs, using a mirror will allow Spack to skip downloads for source code that was already obtained during a prior build.

 When the 'create-mirror' argument is used, ``uberenv.py`` establishes a Spack mirror and downloads the source for all TPL dependencies into this mirror.
 It does not build any TPLs.
-This option is used to obtain a copy of source code for all necessary TPLs so it can be transfered to another system for builds.
+This option is used to obtain a copy of source code for all necessary TPLs so it can be transfered to another system for building there.

 .. _toolkitbuild-label:

 --------------------------------------
-Building and Installing the CS Toolkit
+Building and Installing Axom
 --------------------------------------

-We use a CMake-based system, *BLT*, to configure and build the Toolkit (see **add link to BLT docs** for more information).
+We use a CMake-based system, called `BLT https://github.com/LLNL/blt>`_, to configure and build Axom.
 This section provides essential instructions for building the code.

+.. note:: Add instructions for "developer" builds vs. "user" builds.

 .. _hostconfig-label: